jwtowner/lug/README.md

 Building
 ---
-As a header-only library, lug itself does not require any build process.
+As a self-contained header-only library, lug itself does not require any build process.
 To use lug, make sure to include the `lug` header directory in your project's include path.
 Once that is done, you are ready to start using lug in your code.
 To build the sample programs and unit tests both [CMake](https://cmake.org/) and [make](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html) are supported.